PrefectHQ/prefect-ray/README.md

 If you encounter and bugs while using `prefect-ray`, feel free to open an issue in the [prefect-ray](https://github.com/PrefectHQ/prefect-ray) repository.

-If you have any questions or issues while using `prefect-ray`, you can find help in either the [Prefect Discourse forum](https://discourse.prefect.io/) or the [Prefect Slack community](https://prefect.io/slack).
+If you have any questions or issues while using `prefect-ray`, you can find help in the [Prefect Slack community](https://prefect.io/slack).

-Feel free to star or watch [`prefect-ray`](https://github.com/PrefectHQ/prefect-ray) for updates too!
+Feel free to star or watch [`prefect-ray`](https://github.com/PrefectHQ/prefect-ray) for updates, too!

 ## Development